Last update: 01.22.2018

 VPN Unlimited can be tried for free for 7 days, or you can purchase the following basic plans:

-There is also a 7-day money-back guarantee; however, you may experience some issues getting your money back (in time) as suggested by user reports and comments.
+There is also a 7-day money-back guarantee.
+Some users have experienced difficulties getting a refund (on time) but this doesn’t seem to be a common issue.
 If you want more than five devices to use simultaneously, you can add additional devices for an additional monthly fee.

 Apart from these basic plans, you can also buy a Personal Server or a Personal IP.